Skip to main content

 Frequently Asked Questions

-- Possibly, depending on flood zone designation.
+Possibly, depending on flood zone designation.
 Properties within 200-300 metres of the Thames may sit in Flood Zone 2 or 3 and need a Flood Risk Assessment as part of the planning application for any new extension.
 The Environment Agency's flood risk maps confirm the zone designation, and we check this at the survey before quoting.
-Cost is typically £600-£1,200 and we coordinate it as part of the planning process.
-Some riverside properties also need flood resilience measures (raised sockets, water-resistant materials below 600mm) which add £2,000-£5,000 to extension cost.
+We coordinate it as part of the planning process.
+Some riverside properties also need flood resilience measures (raised sockets, water-resistant materials below 600mm).
 Properties further from the river (around Putney Heath and the upper streets) are usually outside flood zones.

-- Three reasons.
+Three reasons.
 First, planning experience: we handle Section 20 leaseholder consultation and Licence to Alter applications alongside Wandsworth planning on mansion block projects, plus Flood Risk Assessment for properties near the Thames.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including Section 20 coordination, Flood Risk Assessment, Build Over Agreement, party wall surveyor fees, and any Larger Home Extension prior approval.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Putney Kitchen Extensions